danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 ### Paths

+It is a feature of JSONPath that it selects values in the original JSON document, and does not create JSON elements that are not in the original.
-JSONPath uses paths to select a set of nodes in a JSON value.
+JSONPath uses paths to select values.
 Paths can use the dot-notation or the bracket-notation.

 Select the first (indexed 0) book in [Stefan Goessner's store](https://goessner.net/articles/JsonPath/index.html#e3) using the dot notation: